jouellnyc/shouldipickitup/README.md

 # shouldipickitup
 Given a free listing on Craiglist, should I pick it up?

-NOTE: This project is "in progress" and serves currently only for inspiration of future possibilities.
+NOTE: This project is intentionally "in progress".
+It serves currently for inspiration of future possibilities.
+Feedback Welcome.

 ![ShouldIpickItUp](static/cgeorge.png)